MerryThe'sChristmasCollection

 N11

-Fold-out; dimensions 21 cm wide x 15 cm high; as on the first scene is printed "imprimé en Allemagne" and on the second in red "Printed in Germany" this fold-out is probably a marriage; judging by the design the front scene and the inner scene belong together, while the outer building belongs to another.
-For an original set, see the next photo, N12.
+Fold-out; dimensions 21 cm wide x 15 cm high; as on the first scene is printed "imprimé en Allemagne" and on the second in red "Printed in Germany" this fold-out is probably a marriage; judging by the design the front scene and the inner scene belong together,

 Fold-out; dimensions 30cm wide x 21 cm high.
 This is a larger version of the previous one; in the left bottom corner is printed in red “Printed in Germany”.